 2.11.b.
 Students with disabilities will be responsible for delivering the individualized letters to faculty.

 2.11.c.
 Disabled students will be responsible for contacting the DSS office if reasonable accommodations are not implemented in an effective or timely manner.
-Disability Support Services will work with UNC-P personnel and disabled students to resolve disagreements regarding recommended accommodations.
+The Accessibility Resource Center will work with UNC Pembroke personnel and disabled students to resolve disagreements regarding recommended accommodations.

 2.11.d.
 Students with disabilities who believe they have been discriminated against on the basis of their disability may file a grievance with the ADA Coordinator in DF Lowry Room 107.

-2.12 Determining Reasonable Accommodations are determined by the office of Disability Support Services.
+2.12 Determining Reasonable Accommodations are determined by the office of the Accessibility Resource Center.
 A reasonable accommodation is a modification or adjustment to a course, program, service, job, activity, or facility that enables qualified students with disabilities to have an equal opportunity.
 An equal opportunity means an opportunity to attain the same level of performance or to enjoy equal benefits and privileges as are available to a similarly situated student without a disability.
 UNC-P is obligated to make reasonable accommodation only to the known limitations of otherwise qualified disabled students.
-To determine reasonable accommodations, Disability Support Services may seek information from appropriate UNC-P personnel regarding essential standards for courses, programs, services, jobs, activities, and facilities.
-Final determination of reasonable accommodations is made by Disability Support Services.
+To determine reasonable accommodations, the Accessibility Resource Center may seek information from appropriate UNC-P personnel regarding essential standards for courses, programs, services, jobs, activities, and facilities.
+Final determination of reasonable accommodations is made by the Accessibility Resource Center.
 Reasonable accommodations are determined by examining:

 2.12.a.
 The barriers resulting from the interaction between the documented disability and the campus environment;